Avon Beach (Christchurch)

 The facilities around the beach are excellent.
 There is a restaurant, café and beach shop selling equipment for crabbing as well as the usual buckets and spades.
 There are public toilets with showers and disabled facilities and even a first aid point.

-Plans to widen the promenade and improve the sea-defences in 2017/18 have been proposed to further increase the convenience and facilities at Avon beach.
+Recent improvements to the promenade and sea-defences have further increased the convenience and facilities at Avon beach.

 Type of beach